jbx-protocol/juice-docs-v2/docs/api/contracts/or-controllers/jbcontroller/properties/-_packeddistributionlimitdataof.md

   private _packedDistributionLimitDataOf;
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get the packed distribution limit data of.
   * `_configuration` is the configuration during which the packed distribution limit data applies.
   * `_terminal` is the [`IJBPaymentTerminal`](/api/interfaces/ijbpaymentterminal.md) from which distributions are being limited.
   * `_token` is the token for which distributions are being limited.
 * The resulting view function is private to this contract.